 - Roasted Balsamic Butternut Squash

 free email bonus!

-- 1 recipe Homemade Cream of Mushroom Soup (see notes)
+- 1 recipe Homemade Cream of Mushroom Soup (see recipe link in notes)

 - 8oz mushrooms, sliced